joeriks/FnX/Readme.md

-####Helpers to easily map a single object ("Linq on object") or create functions (func's) on the fly.
+####Helpers to easily map a single object ("Linq Select on object") or create functions (func's) on the fly.
 Especially well suited for functions that returns anonymous types.
+Encapsulates functionality.

 *(any object).Select(func map)* maps any object to a new object (just like Linq Select).